Santiago220991/Portfolio/README.md

 - Recent projects
 - Skills
 - Contact me section.
-- It has a mobile version.

 This project was made with HTML, CSS, and Javascript.
+It also has a mobile version.

 ![Porfolio](https://user-images.githubusercontent.com/98363075/170170409-21bd01cd-f8f8-452e-9c96-5af564119e33.png)